- Where can Botox® be used to stop sweat?

 As with all its applications, Botox® works by blocking nerve signals near the area it is injected (which is usually just below the skin’s surface).

 Believe it or not, sweat – especially severe hyperhidrosis sweat – is controlled by the nervous system.
-Using Botox®, doctors can block the overactive signals that tell your body to trigger sweat glands.
+Using Botox®, doctors and nurses can block the overactive signals that tell your body to trigger sweat glands.
 This essentially stops water release through your skin, in a designated spot.

 Sessions take about 15 minutes.
 The substance begins working about two weeks later.
 It lasts for 4 to 12 months at a time (see more below).
 After this point, another injection will be needed to maintain its effectiveness.